Peter La Farge: New York years and later career

 La Farge relocated to New York City, where he became interested in music.
 As a young musician, he worked with Big Bill Broonzy, Josh White, and Cisco Houston; Houston became La Farge's mentor in songwriting and in life.
 As a singer-songwriter, Peter La Farge became well known as a folk music singer in Greenwich Village.
 He was contracted briefly with Columbia Records.

 At a September 1962 Carnegie Hall "hootenanny" hosted by Pete Seeger to introduce new talent, Bob Dylan performed a song that he never recorded, La Farge's "As Long as the Grass Shall Grow".

 La Farge's performances in Greenwich Village gained him a recording contract with Moses Asch, founder of Folkways Records.
 La Farge's five Folkways albums (1962–1965) were dedicated to Native American themes, as well as blues, cowboy songs, and love songs.
 "The Ballad of Ira Hayes," his most famous song, is the story of Ira Hayes, a Pima Indian who became a hero as one of six United States Marines who raised the U.S. flag on Iwo Jima and were captured in a photograph that gained wide renown.
 After return to civilian life, Hayes suffered from prejudice and struggled with alcoholism.

 The song was covered by Johnny Cash on his 1964 album Bitter Tears: Ballads of the American Indian, reaching Number 2 on the Billboard country music chart.
-Cash credited La Farge with inspiring the entire album, which included four La Farge songs in addition to "The Ballad of Ira Hayes."
+Cash, who at one point believed La Farge to be Native American, credited him with inspiring the entire album, which included four La Farge songs in addition to "The Ballad of Ira Hayes."

 By 1965, La Farge was also becoming known as an artist and painter.
 He lived with the Danish singer Inger Nielsen, and the pair had a daughter, Karen.
 They did not marry, in part because La Farge was still married to Suzanne.
 After a breakdown, she had been confined to a mental institution in Michigan.

 La Farge was signed to MGM Records, where he planned a new album.
 However, in October 1965, Peter La Farge was found dead in his New York City apartment by Inger Nielsen.

 He was said to have died from a stroke.
 There was speculation that he died of an overdose of Thorazine, an antipsychotic drug that Johnny Cash, who struggled with addiction, had allegedly introduced to La Farge as a sleep aid.
 La Farge was buried in Fountain, Colorado.

-In 2010, a posthumous tribute album, Rare Breed, was recorded.
+A posthumous tribute album, Rare Breed, was recorded in 2010.